mcuznz/heapish/README.md

 - Row 3 contains another box, also 200px by 200px.

 Handed over to Heapish, the box in the third row would be moved to the end of the first row, and the third row would be removed.
+That may not sound very impressive on its own, but when you start handing it dozens of boxes, it's pretty powerful.

+Heapish also evenly spaces those boxes across the Row, and responds to both window.resize events and DOM Mutation events on its parent element, allowing it to dynamically reposition content responsively.

 Settings